-A Bengali meal often ends with a chutney and we always prepare it with seasonal fruits and veggies.
-My all-time favorite has been this Sweet and Spicy Tomato Chutney.
+A Bengali meal often ends with a chutney, and we always prepare it with seasonal fruits and veggies.
+My all-time favorite has been this Bengali Tomato Chutney.
 You get the sweetness of the tomato and mild spiciness from whole fresh green chili.
-It typically served with rice however some people like to enjoy it with crispy papadum.
+It typically served with rice, however some people like to enjoy it with crispy papadum.

-Juicy Red Tomatoes – For the best taste and flavor, choose seasonal red tomatoes.
-The tomato chutney recipe always calls for fresh tomatoes and you cannot substitute it with canned tomatoes.
+Juicy Red Tomatoes – For the best taste and flavor of tomato chutney, choose seasonal red tomatoes.
+The tomato chutney recipe always calls for fresh tomatoes, and you cannot substitute it with canned tomatoes.

 Black Mustard Seeds – You use a tiny amount of black mustard seeds in the hot oil to temper the oil.

 Fennel Seeds and Fennel Powder – You use the whole seeds in the beginning of the cooking while tempering tAnd use the powder at the end for the perfumy aromatic flavor.

 Dry Red Chili – The dry red chili is only for flavor.
 It will not make the chutney spicy.

 Sugar or Jaggery – You have to add some sweetener to enhance the sweet factor of the tomato chutney.
 Sugar is most commonly used, but you could choose jaggery or honey.
 Do keep in mind that jaggery or honey will modify the overall taste of the chutney.

 Fresh Green Chili – The spiciness of the Sweet and Spicy Tomato Chutney comes from the fresh green chili.
 I like to just add a couple of fresh green chilies right at the end of the cooking.
 It doesn’t add a lot of heat, but a mild heat flavor.
 Sometimes, I do slit the chili in half if I want it spicier.

 You can prepare Tomato chutney in various different ways.